CatMcBrain/Obsidian/Notes/Games/ZZZ/Pulchra.md

 Chest: Her breasts are extremely large and exaggerated in size and roundness, far beyond what would be proportional for her frame.
 Estimated to be in the range of a G or H cup on a 26–28 band size.
 They sit high and project prominently from the chest.

-Top: A tight, white, sports-style crop top that ends just beneath the breasts, exposing the undercurve and emphasizing their volume and fullness.
+Top: A tight, white, sports-style crop top that ends just beneath the breasts, exposing the cleavage and emphasizing their volume and fullness.

 Waist: Exceptionally narrow and cinched, forming a highly exaggerated hourglass shape.
 Her waist-to-hip ratio is around 0.55 or lower.